 4. Site Coverage

 With the coverage report, the number of pages that you’ve submitted using an XML sitemap can be compared with the actual number of pages indexed by Google.
+This report shows information about which pages on your website are being indexed by Google and any indexing errors that have been detected.
 This is incredibly helpful for larger sites.

 6. Errors and Unindexable Pages

 Google logs errors for you in the coverage report.
 You can learn what hasn’t been indexed and why so you can make corrections.